How to Register for a Sales and Use Tax Number in North Carolina

-Most businesses starting in North Carolina that are selling a product or offering certain services will need to register for a Sales and Use Tax Number.
-This is commonly referred to as a sales tax number, seller’s permit, sales tax license, sales tax number or sales tax registration.
+Most businesses starting in North Carolina selling a product or offering certain services will need to register for a Sales and Use Tax Number.
+This is commonly referred to as a sales tax number, seller’s permit, sales tax license, sales tax number, or sales tax registration.

 The Sales and Use Tax Number is obtained through the North Carolina Department of Revenue as a part of the North Carolina Business Registration Application.
 This registration combines registration for sales and use tax and income tax withholding.

 Check out the rest of this guide to find out who needs a Sales and Use Tax Number, what products and services are taxable, how to register for a permit, and reporting requirements.

 Also See: Guide to Starting a Business in North Carolina

 Who needs a Sales and Use Tax Number in North Carolina?